 American Spider Beetles

-American spider beetles are shiny and reddish brown to almost black.
+American spider beetles (Mexium americanum) are shiny and reddish brown to almost black.
 When viewed from above, they resemble a spider.

 Asian Lady Beetles

-Asian multicolored lady beetles are small and round-to-oval insects.
+Asian multicolored lady beetles (Harmonia axyridis) are small and round-to-oval insects.
 They are usually red or orange, but they can be yellow, brown, or black.